-3.64.
+3.62.
 The Council has received a further £92,501 from the Welcome Back Fund (formerly reopening High Streets Funding) and this will be used to support the recovery of the local economy.

+Alternative Options

-Alternative Options In the main, the options are focused on the level of resource allocated to Strategic Priorities, the strategy to be utilised to achieve a balanced budget and the level of Council Tax increase.
+In the main, the options are focused on the level of resource allocated to Strategic Priorities, the strategy to be utilised to achieve a balanced budget and the level of Council Tax increase.
 These options are considered in the Report.

+Consultation

+Implications

-Consultation There is a duty under S65 Local Government Finance Act 1992 to consult ratepayers (or bodies appearing to represent ratepayers) about proposed expenditure, prior to calculating the Council Tax requirement under S31a (England).
+There is a duty under S65 Local Government Finance Act 1992 to consult ratepayers (or bodies appearing to represent ratepayers) about proposed expenditure, prior to calculating the Council Tax requirement under S31a (England).

 It is proposed that a nine week consultation window be launched in early September 2021 running through to the end of October 2021.
 This could facilitate rapid analysis of the results of the consultation and further consultation on/discussion or emerging themes or issues as appropriate in November/December 2021 before a final feedback report is submitted in January 2022.

 It is proposed that the consultation be delivered through a combination of online promotion focused on a questionnaires aimed at residents, businesses and the community/voluntary sector, and a series of engagement events/discussions hosted by Cabinet members with stakeholder audience groups to discuss specific themes e.g. business support, health, sustainability and/or stakeholder issues e.g. businesses, young people.

 The consultation strategy will be to highlight spending themes rather than specific projects or services but will be flexible to allow for this more detailed line of questioning should it be required.
 There will also be a strong focus on future council tax collection levels to gauge resident sentiment on this issue.

 Running through the publicity of the consultation will be a narrative to engage stakeholders on the budget setting and funding process for Lichfield district Council to raise awareness of the realities of funding sources, funding levels and the decisions that have to be made to deliver a budget for the district.

+More information on the proposed consultation approach is at APPENDIX D.

+Financial These are included in the Report.

+Implications

+Approved by Section 151 Yes

+Officer

+Legal Implications No specific legal implications.

+The recommended changes to the Medium Term Financial Strategy not part of

+the approved Budget Framework will be required the approval of Full Council.

+the approved Budget Framework will be required the approval of Full Council.

+Approved by Monitoring Yes

+Officer 163

+Contribution to the The report directly links to overall performance and especially the delivery of the

+Strategic Plan.

+Delivery of the Strategie Flam

+Strategic Plan

-More information on the proposed consultation approach is at APPENDIX D .
-Financial Implications These are included in the Report.
-Contribution to the Delivery of the Strategic Plan The report directly links to overall performance and especially the delivery of the Strategic Plan.
-Equality, Diversity and Human Rights Implications These areas are addressed as part of the specific areas of activity prior to being included in the Strategic Plan.
+Equality, Diversity These areas are addressed as part of the specific areas of activity prior to being

+and Human Rights included in the Strategic Plan.

+and number rights

 Crime & Safety Issues These areas are addressed as part of the specific areas of activity prior to being included in the Strategic Plan.
 Environmental Impact These areas are addressed as part of the specific areas of activity prior to being included in the Strategic Plan.
-GDPR/Privacy Impact Assessment There are no specific implications related to the Medium Term Financial Strategy.
+GDPR/Privacy There are no specific implications related to the Medium Term Financial Strategy.

+Impact Assessment